VelociCoaster: Announcement and further preparation

-Universal initially refused to confirm that it was constructing a roller coaster, even after the ride had been topped out.
+Universal initially declined to acknowledge that it was constructing a roller coaster, even after the ride had been topped out.
 On September 28, 2020, Universal formally announced the new ride as Jurassic World VelociCoaster, billing it as a "new species of roller coaster" and the tallest and fastest launch coaster in Florida.
 It was confirmed that the ride would feature twelve airtime moments, a 100 ft zero-g stall, and a barrel roll over the lagoon for its finale.

 Universal continued to release new information on VelociCoaster before the ride's 2021 scheduled opening.
 In December 2020, closeups of the trains were published, and early testing was underway.
 In January 2021, VelociCoaster hosted its first riders.
 More details surrounding the specs of the new coaster were released shortly after, including its 140 ft drop at an 80-degree angle and the use of a lap bar instead of an over-the-shoulder restraint.
 The first launch accelerates guests from 0 to 50 mph in 2 seconds, and the second one adds an acceleration boost from 40 to 70 mph in 2.4 seconds.

 Construction walls around the construction area were taken down in late February 2021, giving park guests better views of the new coaster.
 In April 2021, VelociCoaster's official opening date was announced.
 A soft opening to press and enthusiasts was hosted on May 7, 2021, and the ride was well-received.
 An official on-ride point-of-view video was released to the public on May 28.
 The attraction formally opened on June 10, 2021, with guests waiting in the queue for up to four hours.
 It became the fastest roller coaster at any Universal park upon opening, beating The Incredible Hulk Coaster (1999).